Julia Barretto

-Julia Francesca Barretto Baldivia (born March 10, 1997), known as Julia Barretto (/tl/), is a Filipino actress, commercial model and entrepreneur.
+Julia Francesca Barretto Baldivia (born March 10, 1997) is a Filipino actress, commercial model and entrepreneur.
 Known for playing lead roles in romantic comedy and drama, she began her acting career as a child actress in several television soap operas.
 She has starred in numerous blockbuster films such as Vince and Kath and James (2016), Love You to the Stars and Back (2017), Unexpectedly Yours (2017) and Un/Happy for You (2024).
 Her accolades include two FAMAS Awards and three Box Office Entertainment Awards, including nominations for an Asian Television Awards and two Luna Awards.

 Early life and background

 Barretto is the daughter of actors Dennis Padilla and Marjorie Barretto.
-She has a brother and a sister.
+She has a brother named Leon.
 Her aunts are actresses Claudine Barretto and Gretchen Barretto.

 She finished grade school (Grades 1 to 7) at Miriam College in Loyola Heights Katipunan Avenue Quezon City in March 2011.
 She started high school at Miriam College from freshman to sophomore year, where she played as a member of their varsity volleyball team in the WNCAA, until she transferred to St. Paul College in Pasig in 2013 during her junior year under their curriculum for professional talents after signing a contract with Star Magic.
 She graduated high school in 2015.